 General Transfer Student Information

 Thank you for your interest in USC Gould School of Law.
 Transfer applications may be obtained by applying online.
 Application materials may be submitted no earlier than May 1, 2015, and are encouraged to be submitted by the priority deadline of June 19, 2015.
-We will continue to accept applications through July 10, 2015, but you are encouraged to meet our priority deadline..
+We will continue to accept applications through July 10, 2015, but you are encouraged to meet our priority deadline.
+Additionally, in order to participate in the law review write-on competition, you MUST apply by the June 19th priority deadline.
 For information and dates/deadlines regarding the Early Transfer Application process, please visit the "Early Decision" link.

 Students who are enrolled in schools that are approved by the American Bar Association may apply for admission as transfer students.
 We do not consider applicants from law schools that are not approved by the American Bar Association.
 In addition, the following general guidelines apply:

 - Applicants must be in good standing and eligible to continue at their current law school, and must have completed the entire first year of full-time study (or the equivalent of the first year if taken on a part-time basis)

 - To be eligible to apply as a transfer student, applicants must have a weighted overall average which places them in the upper 20% of their first-year class.

 - Applicants must have earned a bachelor's degree prior to the beginning the study of law.
 (Evidence of a bachelor's degree will be required for each student who enrolls.)